My 2 year old baby cousin, Brady, died when I was 5 years old.

 Whatever it is, know that you can still honor the life of your loved one, even through new traditions.

-Remember, you have the option to create something entirely new or slightly adjust your existing traditions.
+Remember, you have the option to create something entirely new, or you can simply adjust your existing traditions.
 Do what feels right for you and how you want to honor your loved one.

 When we no longer have our loved one to give love and support, we can feel a void.

-Yet every holiday season there are people out there that desperately need help, love, and support.
+Yet, every holiday season, there are people out there who desperately need help, love, and support.
 By helping others, we can make others and ourselves feel better.

 Some options to help others during the holidays include: